selwynpolit/d9book/book/links.md

 $collection = $query['collection'];
 ```

 Be wary about caching.
-From <https://drupal.stackexchange.com/questions/231953/get-in-drupal-8/231954#231954> the code provided only works the first time so it is important to add a '#cache' context in the markup.
+From [Stack Exchange](https://drupal.stackexchange.com/questions/231953/get-in-drupal-8/231954#231954) the code provided only works the first time so it is important to add a '#cache' context in the markup.

 ```php
 namespace Drupal\newday\Controller;